qsnake/gpaw/doc/devel/devel.rst

 information which can be found here.
 For example the :ref:`code_overview`.

 As a developer, you should subscribe to all GPAW related :ref:`mailing_lists`.
+We would also like to encourage you to join our channel for :ref:`irc`.

 Now you are ready to to perfom a :ref:`developer_installation` and start development!